 AMSTERDAM – During a fascinating backstage tour of the Concertgebouw in Amsterdam last month, a knowledgeable and droll tour guide paused before a wall of photos of past music directors.
-He proceeded to weave a series of colorful stories about several heroic and hapless maestros who have led the Royal Concertgebouw Orchestra, and the drama that sometimes followed in their wake, except for one: Bernard Haitink.
+He proceeded to weave a series of colorful stories about the heroic and hapless maestros who have led the Royal Concertgebouw Orchestra, and the drama that sometimes followed in their wake.
+But drama seemed in short supply for one: Bernard Haitink.

 There was Willem Mengelberg, who, because of his ties to the Nazis during World War II, was ousted as chief conductor in 1945 and subsequently banned from conducting in the Netherlands.
 We also learned about Eduard van Beinum, who tragically died on the podium from a heart attack while conducting Brahms’s First Symphony.
 And from the more recent past, the guide described the “mistake” of hiring Danielle Gatti, who was fired in 2018 following sexual misconduct allegations (the orchestra recently issued a statement aiming to clarify the matter).